prakhargupt00/EWS-disease-outbreak-predictor/README.md

 # EWS-disease-outbreak-predictor
-An early warning system on disease outbreak prediction based on climatic factors
+An early warning system(EWS) on disease outbreak prediction based on climatic factors